H3llKa1ser/B00t2R00t/Cloud Penetration Testing/Microsoft  Azure/Azure Architecture Theory/Access and Refresh Tokens.md

 ### Usage: They are exchanged with the authentication server for a new access token (and optionally, a new refresh token) when needed.

 ### Content: Typically an opaque string, not meant to be interpreted or used by clients other than to request new access tokens.

+## For red teamers, an access token can be used only for a specific scope of a specific service, whereas a refresh token can be used to craft access token for other services to which the user may be permissioned.
+This can allow us to move laterally to other services, and potentially bypass any MFA enforcement configured for those services!